Complications of Inflammatory Bowel Disease

 Infectious Colitis

 Infectious colitis is in the differential diagnosis of ulcerative colitis and must be excluded before the diagnosis of ulcerative colitis can be made.
 However, in patients with well-established ulcerative colitis, superimposed infection can occur.
-Infection with Clostridium difficile is by far most common; therefore, the stools of patients hospitalized for a flare of ulcerative colitis should be tested for C difficile toxin.
-Treatment of C difficile (if present) infection generally helps put the flare into remission.
+Infection with Clostridium difficile is by far the most common; therefore, the stools of patients hospitalized for a flare of ulcerative colitis should be tested for C difficile toxin.
+Treatment of C difficile infection (if present) generally helps put the flare into remission.

 Malignancy